-Unlike many other dyslexia or DRD typefaces, OpenDyslexic is completely free for individuals, companies, schools, and in short: everyone.
+Unlike much other dyslexia or DRD typefaces, OpenDyslexic is completely free for individuals, companies, schools, and in short: everyone.

-This extension is being maintained by Robert Gabriel (http://robertgabriel.ninja).
+This extension is being maintained by Robert James Gabriel (http://robertgabriel.ninja).

 Copying is Love. <3